Marlins vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have been victorious in nine, or 40.9%, of the 22 contests they have been chosen as underdogs in this season.
+- The Marlins have been chosen as underdogs in 23 games this year and have walked away with the win 10 times (43.5%) in those games.

 - The Marlins have yet play a game with a spread this season.